 Registering as self-employed

 Many have lost their jobs during the COVID-19 pandemic since large enterprises experience downtime and small businesses were unable to stay afloat and had to close down.
 On the bright side, in some countries it is possible to get registered as self-employed and start your new remote job perfectly legally.
-In Russia, for example, the registration process takes less than 10 minutes, which can be completed through the national tax service website, and involves scanning the applicant’s passport, which gets automatically recognized from the camera of a smartphone, tablet, or PC.
+For example, the registration process takes less than 10 minutes, which can be completed through the national tax service website, and involves scanning the applicant’s passport, which gets automatically recognized from the camera of a smartphone, tablet, or PC.
 Lastly, you would need to take a picture of your face with your passport next to it, to confirm your identity.
 Notice that no biometric data is required here.

 The evolution of identification